 There are of course other differences that I haven’t mentioned but I think I have covered the basics.

-I find both the American White Pelicans and Brown Pelicans to be excellent subjects to observe and photograph.
+I find comparing American White Pelicans to Brown Pelicans to be interesting because they are excellent subjects to observe and photograph.

 PS: There are a few records of Brown Pelicans in Utah, the most recent sightings were in May of 2004.